extremeshok/clamav-unofficial-sigs/README.md

 Current limitations of clamav support : http://blog.clamav.net/search/label/yara

 ### malware.experrt non-free database support (as of December 2020)
-Usage of malware.expert : https://www.malware.expert
+Usage of Malware Expert : https://www.Malware Expert
- - 1. Sign up for an account :  https://www.malware.expert
+ - 1. Sign up for an account :  https://www.Malware Expert
  - 2. You will recieve an email containing your serial key/number
  - 3. Enter the serial key into the config malwareexpert_serial_key: replacing YOUR-SERIAL-KEY with your serial key from the email